playbook-ui/playbook-ios/README.md

 ### Playbook

 `Playbook` is a framework that provides the basic functionality for managing components and supports both `SwiftUI` and `UIKit`.
 Components are uniquely stored as scenarios.
-A `Scenario` has the way to layout component.
-Please check the [API Doc](https://playbook-ui.github.io/playbook-ios/ScenarioLayout.html) for the variety of layouts.
+A `Scenario` has the way to layout component.Please check the [API Doc](https://playbook-ui.github.io/playbook-ios/ScenarioLayout.html) for the variety of layouts.

 ```swift
 Playbook.default.addScenarios(of: "Home") {